dhohirpradana/Twitter-Automation/README.md

-# Twitter Automatically Change Name and Banner
+# Twitter Automation Change Name and Banner

 Automate change of name and Twitter profile banner using Python code and Github action.